Nominated for 2016 vocal Jazz album of the year!

 More about the creation of “Celebrating...” project follows below.

 The Dan Brubeck Quartet’s two-disc set casts a penetrating light on a brilliant but little-known chapter in the creative alliance between Dave and Iola Brubeck that transformed the way jazz is presented and perceived.
-Essential for Brubeck fans and an invaluable resource for American Songbook aficionados looking for fresh material, Celebrating… is a strong candidate for jazz vocal album of the year.
+Essential for Brubeck fans and an invaluable resource for American Songbook aficionados looking for fresh material, Celebrating… was nominated for jazz vocal album of the year (2016).

 Dan, the second youngest of the Dave and Iola’s six children, has long wanted to explore some of the songs and lyrics that his parents collaborated on over the years.
-The opportunity recently arose with some of the finest jazz players in the Vancouver, Canada, including saxophonist Steve Kaldestad, pianist Tony Foster, and bassist/vocalist Adam Thomas.
+In 2013, the opportunity arose with some of the finest jazz players in the Vancouver, Canada, including saxophonist Steve Kaldestad, pianist Tony Foster, and bassist/vocalist Adam Thomas.

 Thomas’s most impressive feat is the easygoing authority he brings to interpreting songs the Brubecks created with Louis Armstrong in mind.
 He swings joyfully on “Since Love Had Its Way,” and wrings every wistful drop from the masterpiece “Summer Song,” an intoxicating draught of song that has unaccountably remained uncovered until this year (both songs were introduced by Satchmo in the Brubecks’ politically astute jazz musical The Real Ambassadors).
 Adding to the aching poignancy of “Summer Song” is the fact that the chorus serves as Dave and Iola’s epitaph.